 Idiopathic scoliosis is the most common type and accounts for up to 85% of diagnosed patients, depending on the area of the world.
 Idiopathic scoliosis can not be linked to definitive causative mechanism.

-Functional scoliosis, also commonly known as non-structural scoliosis, is not spinally-motivated, although the curvature of the spine is indeed modified.
+Functional scoliosis, also commonly known as nonstructural scoliosis, is not spinally-motivated, although the curvature of the spine is indeed modified.
 Instead, the underlying causation can be muscular or neurologically-enacted.
 Non-skeletal scoliosis is often easier to resolve than spinal versions.

 Fixed scoliosis, also called structural scoliosis, originates in the spine itself and is based on some structural abnormality in structure or interaction between spinal components.